 Court Ruling Affects Operators With Tip Pooling Arrangements Already in Place

-UPDATE: Jan.
-19, 2017 - The Restaurant Law Center filed a Cert Petition asking the U.S. Supreme Court to hear a case, National Restaurant Association, et al. v.
-U.S. Department of Labor, brought by the National Restaurant Association, the Oregon Restaurant & Lodging Association, the Alaska Cabaret, Hotel, Restaurant and Retailers Association, and the Washington Hospitality Association.
+filed a Cert Petition asking the U.S. Supreme Court to hear a case, National Restaurant Association, et al. v.
+U.S. Department of Labor, brought by the National Restaurant Association (NRA), the Oregon Restaurant & Lodging Association (ORLA), the Alaska Cabaret, Hotel, Restaurant and Retailers Association, and the Washington Hospitality Association.
 The case challenges the Department of Labor’s anti tip pooling stance that prevents cooks and dishwashers from receiving tips.

 .
 On September 13, 2016, our motion for a stay (which means temporary suspension of the Ninth Circuit Court’s decision) of the mandate was granted.
 On Dec.
 2, 2016, the U.S. Supreme Court granted a request for our Cert Petition to be due January 19, 2017 (follow timeline with NRA's Law Center